MileHacker Logo

 Exit Fees & Procedures

 No specific exit fees or taxes apply for leaving the United States beyond those typically included in airline how much tickets are.
-These generally feature in the total cost of your flight.
+These generally are part of the total cost of your flight.

 Departure Checklist